tuist/Noora/docs/content/components/prompts/yes-or-no-choice.md

 # Yes or no choice

-This component is a simple component that prompts the user to answer a yes or no question.
+This component prompts the user to answer a yes or no question.
 It is a good way to get a quick answer from the user.

 | Property | Value |
 | --- | --- |